 Reference designs: Toilets

-Version 2.0 of the Toilet Reference Design Guide incorporates feedback received since the release of version 1.0 in August 2016, and considers the recent coroner’s report.
+Version 2.0 of the Toilet Design: Requirements and Reference Design [PDF, 2.5 MB] incorporates feedback received since the release of version 1.0 in August 2016, and considers the recent coroner’s report.

 A summary of changes can be found in the document history of the guide.